Routes into an LPFT career

-Peer support workers (PSW’s) are members of staff with lived experience of mental health difficulties, who use their personal experiences and insight to support and build connections with young people currently accessing our Children and Young People's Mental Health Services.
-Due to their lived experience, PSW’s help to ‘bridge the gap’ between clinicians and young people, and play a pivotal role in patient's recovery by inspiring hope and belief that recovery is possible in others.
+Peer Support Workers are members of staff with lived experience of mental health difficulties.
+A Peer Support Worker will use their personal experiences and insight to support patients.
+Peer Support Workers help to ‘bridge the gap’ between patient and clinicians.
+By their own example, a Peer Support Worker can aid a patient's recovery by inspiring the belief that recovery is possible.

-PSW’s provide formalised peer support and practical assistance to patients, helping them to regain control over their healthcare, to lead meaningful lives and to develop their own unique recovery process.
+Peer Support Workers provide formalised peer support and practical assistance to patients.
+They help patients to regain control and understanding of their health condition.
+As well as assisting them to develop their own unique recovery process.

-You can find out more about ‘A day in the life of a Peer Support Worker’ here.
+For more information please read ‘A day in the life of a Peer Support Worker’ and Peer Support Roles.

 Volunteers are crucial to LPFT’s delivery of patient care across Lincolnshire.

 Volunteering can help you to develop personally and professionally in a number of ways.
 It will help you gain valuable work experience, meet new people and learn new skills.
 Being a Volunteer provides a sense of satisfaction in being able to give something back to the community.
 Our Volunteers come from all walks of life.
 As a Trust, we greatly value to variety of skills and knowledge Volunteers bring.